ruanbekker/ruanbekker.github.io/source/_posts/2019-04-02-setup-a-5-node-highly-available-elasticsearch-cluster.markdown

 first-index 0     r      STARTED    0  230b 10.163.68.11 es-data-1
 ```

-Then we can also use the allocation api to see the size of our indices, disk space per node:
+Then we can also use the Allocation API to see the size of our indices, disk space per node:

 ```
 $ curl http://127.0.0.1:9200/_cat/allocation?v